-Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this Amendment No. 3 to Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Indianapolis, State of Indiana, on December 31, 2002.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this Amendment No. 1 to Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Indianapolis, State of Indiana, on November 1, 2004.

-duly authorized, in the City of Indianapolis, State of India ten to be signed on its behind by the undersigned, thereumo

 SIMON PROPERTY GROUP, INC.

+By:

-By: /s/ DAVID SIMON
+/s/ DAVID SIMON

 David Simon, Chief Executive Officer

-Pursuant to the requirements of the Securities Act of December 31, 2002.
-1933, this Amendment has been signed by the ne following persons in their respective capacities and on
+Pursuant to the requirements of the Securities Act of 1933, this amendment has been signed by the following persons in their respective capacities and on November 1, 2004.

 Signature Title

-/s/ DAVID SIMON Chief Executive Officer and Dire (Principal Executive Officer) ector
+/s/ DAVID SIMON Chief Executive Officer and Director (Principal Executive Officer)

-David Simon (Timesput Executive Officer)
+David Simon (Finicipal Executive Officer)

 /s/ HERBERT SIMON

-Herbert Simon Co-Chairman of the Board of Di rectors
+Herbert Simon Co-Chairman of the Board of Directors

 /s/ MELVIN SIMON

-Melvin Simon Co-Chairman of the Board of Di rectors
+Melvin Simon Co-Chairman of the Board of Directors

-/s/ HANS C. MAUTNER

-Hans C. Mautner Vice Chairman of the Board of D Directors

-President, Chief Operating Office er and Director
+/s/ RICHARD S. SOKOLOV President, Chief Operating Officer and Director

 Richard S. Sokolov

 /s/ BIRCH BAYH

 Birch Bayh Director

-/s/ MELVYN E. BERGSTEIN
+Malaur F. Bauratain Director

 Melvyn E. Bergstein Director

-S-1

-/s/ PIETER S. VAN DEN BERG

-Pieter S. van den Berg Director
+/s/ LINDA WALKER BYNOE

+Linda Walker Bynoe Director

+/s/ KAREN N. HORN

+Karen N. Horn Director

 /s/ G. WILLIAM MILLER

 G. William Miller Director

-Fredrick W. Petri Director
+Fredrick W. Petri Director 0.4

-/s/ J. ALBERT SMITH, JR. ZACCO.
+/s/ J. ALBERT SMITH, JR.

 J. Albert Smith, Jr. Director

-/s/ PHILIP J. WARD

-Philip J. Ward Director
+/s/ PIETER S. VAN DEN BERG

+Pieter S. van den Berg Director

+/s/ M. DENISE DEBARTOLO YORK

 M. Denise DeBartolo York Director

-/s/ STEPHEN E. STERRETT Executive Vice President and Chief Financial Officer
+/s/ STEPHEN E. STERRETT Executive Vice President and Chief Financial Officer (Principal Financial Officer)

-Stephen E. Sterrett (Principal Financial Officer)
+Stephen E. Sterrett

-/s/ JOHN DAHL Senior Vice President
+/s/ JOHN DAHL Senior Vice President (Principal Accounting Officer)

-John Dahl (Principal Accounting Officer)
+John Dahl (Finicipal Accounting Officer)

 By: /s/ DAVID SIMON

-, David Simon, Attorney-in-Fact

-S-2
+David Simon Attorney-in-fact

+S. 7

 INDEX TO EXHIBITS

-Exhibit No. Description of Exhibit

-xhibit No. Description of Exhibit 4.1 Restated Certificate of Incorporation of Simon Property Group, Inc. (incorporated by reference to Exhibit 3.1 to the Registrants' Current Report on Form 8-K filed October 9, 1998).
-4.2 Amended and Restated By-laws of Simon Property Group, Inc. (incorporated by reference to Exhibit 3.1 to the Registrants' Quarterly Report on Form 10-Q for the quarter ended June 30, 2002).
+Exhibit No. Description of Exhibit 4.1 Restated Certificate of Incorporation of Simon Property Group, Inc. (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed October 9, 1998).
+4.2 Amended and Restated By-laws of Simon Property Group, Inc. (incorporated by reference to Exhibit 3.1 to the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2002).
+4.3 Registration Rights Agreement dated as of August 27, 1999 by and among Simon Property Group, Inc. and certain persons set forth on Schedule A thereto.
 5 Opinion of Baker & Daniels.
 8 Tax Opinion of Baker & Daniels.
-23.1 Consent of Arthur Andersen LLP (omitted pursuant to Rule 437a of the Securities Act).
-23.2 Consent of Baker & Daniels is contained in their opinions filed as Exhibits 5 and 8.

-Power of Attorney.
+23.1 Consent of Ernst & Young LLP 23.2 Consent of Arthur Andersen LLP (omitted pursuant to Rule 437a of the Securities Act).
+23.3 Consent of Baker & Daniels (included in its opinions filed as Exhibits 5 and 8).
+24 Power of Attorney.